Biography

 Romeo Castellucci

-Current as of July 2022
+Current as of July 2024

-Since 2011 Castellucci has realized individual projects independently of the Socìetas Raffaello Sanzio.
-His work is regularly presented and commissioned by the most prestigious theatres, opera houses and international festivals.
-His latest productions include Sul concetto di volto nel figlio di Dio (with the Socìetas Raffaello Sanzio, 2011), Wagner’s Parsifal (2011), The Four Seasons Restaurant (with the Socìetas Raffaello Sanzio, 2012), Hyperion – Briefe eines Terroristen after Hölderlin (2013), Gluck’s Orfeo ed Euridice (2014), Feldman’s Neither (2014), Stravinsky’s Le Sacre du printemps (2014), Schönberg’s Moses und Aron at the Paris Opéra (2015, revived at the Teatro Real in Madrid, 2016), Honegger’s Jeanne d’Arc au bûcher at the Opéra de Lyon (2017, revived at the Théâtre de la Monnaie in Brussels, 2019), Tannhäuser at the Bavarian State Opera in Munich (2017), Henze’s Das Floß der Medusa at the Dutch National Opera in Amsterdam (2018), Salome at the Salzburg Festival (2018 and 2019), Die Zauberflöte at La Monnaie (2018, a co-production with the Opéra de Lille), Alessandro Scarlatti’s Il primo omicidio at the Paris Opéra (2019, revived at the Berlin State Opera), A Paixão (Bach’s Matthew Passion) at the Centro Cultural de Belém in Lisbon (2019) and Mozart’s Requiem at the Festival d’Aix-en-Provence (2019), Don Giovanni at the Salzburg Festival (2021), Pavane für Prometheus (with music by Scott Gibbons) at the Beethovenfest in Bonn (2021) and Resurrection (Mahler’s Second Symphony) at the Festival d’Aix-en-Provence (2022).
+Since 2011 Castellucci has also created individual projects independently of the Socìetas Raffaello Sanzio.
+He works regularly at the most prestigious theatres and opera houses, and at international festivals.
+His recent productions with the Socìetas Raffaello Sanzio include Sul concetto di volto nel figlio di Dio (2011), The Four Seasons Restaurant (2012), Hyperion.
+Briefe eines Terroristen after Hölderlin (2013), Le Sacre du printemps (2014) and Democracy in America (2017).
+Other productions include Parsifal at La Monnaie in Brussels (2011), Orfeo ed Euridice at the Vienna Festwochen (2014), Moses und Aron at the Paris Opéra (2015, with a revival at the Teatro Real in Madrid, 2016), Honegger’s Jeanne d’Arc au bûcher at the Opéra de Lyon (2017), Tannhäuser at the Bavarian State Opera in Munich (2017), Henze’s Das Floß der Medusa at the Dutch National Opera in Amsterdam (2018), Die Zauberflöte at La Monnaie (2018, in a co-production with the Opéra de Lille), Alessandro Scarlatti’s Il primo omicidio at the Paris Opéra (2019, in a co-production with the Berlin State Opera), A Paixão (Bach’s St Matthew Passion) at the Centro Cultural de Belém in Lisbon (2019), Mozart’s Requiem at the Festival d’Aix-en-Provence (2019), Pavane für Prometheus at the Beethovenfest in Bonn (2021), Résurrection (Mahler’s Second Symphony) at the Festival d’Aix-en-Provence (2022, with a revival at the Teatro Colón in Buenos Aires, 2023), Daphne at the Berlin State Opera (2023) and Das Rheingold (2023) and Die Walküre (2024) at La Monnaie.

 read more collapse